pablo-albaladejo/awslambdahackathon/docs/architecture/MIDDY_INTEGRATION.md

 # Middy Integration

-This document describes the Middy middleware integration in the AWS Lambda Hackathon project.
+This document describes the integration of the Middy middleware framework within the AWS Lambda functions of the real-time communication project.
+Middy helps streamline handler logic, reduce boilerplate, and enforce consistent patterns for logging, validation, and error handling.

 ## Overview